NeyonOndela/AWS-cloud-practitioner-portfolio/Labs/Databases/Databases.md

 FROM world.country
 WHERE Population >= 50000000 AND Population <= 100000000;

-This helped me understand how multiple conditions can be combined using the ' AND ' operator.
+This helped me understand how multiple conditions can be combined using the  (AND) operator.